Warflop/Leaked_Bot/README.md

 My commands

 /pwn3d email@email.com - Check if your e-mail has been leaked.
+/count - Amount of data we have in our database.
 /about - Show more information about DEV and how to help.
 /help - Understand ours commands.

 Call me on Telegram: